namitzz/Course-Companion-Web-App-/README.md

-# Prep For Running Group 77 Project
+# Instructions For Running Group 77 Project

 ## MySQL Preparation:
 - Make sure that a localhost server in MySQL is created called co2123db -